The Great Courses description for Skepticism 101: How to Think like a Scientist reads,

 Cliches in colour analysis are becoming outdated.
 High time too since women have known them to be fallible since they first reached a wide audience 25 years ago.
 Brown eyes have to be Winter, Springs are light, Brights have some kind of alien eyes that you could pick out anywhere, Autumns have red hair, are beliefs that simply do not hold true when measured across groups of people.

 Bright Spring colouring has contributed much to this worthwhile end.
-It is stereotype-proof.
 It cannot be pinned down to any mold, standard, or convention.
 This colouring can appear similar to Light Summer or Dark Autumn commonly, True Winter, Bright Winter, Soft Summer, and True Summer often, and even True and Soft Autumn sometimes.

 Soft Summer?
 Bright Spring is easily confused with Soft Summer?
 How could that be?
 Forget about the fact that they are across from each other on a map.
 Maps are an over-simplified, narrow angle lens on a complex physical entity.
 A map of a territory is a piece of paper, not mountains and rivers.
 A colour cycle is an idea, not a human face.
 Maps are little pictures of a few relationships among many.
-Not for a moment do they encompass an entire topic.

 Winter is here.
 Red is necessary.
 Barbie pink and nectarine are not red enough.